LOUNGE /

 Q. Why is the artisan culture so deeply rooted in Inami?

-A.The high concentration of artisans in Inami, Toyama, stems from the advanced techniques of temple and shrine carpenters and carvers invited from Kyoto and other regions for the reconstruction of Zuisen-ji Temple.
-These skills took root locally and subsequently led to the development of wood carving as an industry.
-Furthermore, the abundance of local timber resources and well-established distribution networks contributed to the firm establishment of artisan culture in the region.
+A.The high concentration of artisans in Inami, Toyama, stems from the advanced skills of the temple carpenters and sculptors invited from Kyoto and elsewhere for the reconstruction of Zuisen-ji Temple, which took root locally and subsequently led to the development of wood carving as an industry.
+Furthermore, the abundance of local timber resources and well-established distribution networks contributed to the entrenchment of artisan culture in the region.

 Q. What is the profile of designer Masanori Oji?